-Falcon Oil & Gas Australia Limited ("Falcon Australia") is one of the three registered holders of approximately 4.6 million gross acres (approximately 18,619 km2), 1.4 million net acres, of three exploration permits in the Beetaloo Basin, Northern Territory, Australia.
-The Beetaloo Basin is located 600 kilometres south of Darwin close to infrastructure including a highway, a pipeline and a railway, offering transport options to the Australian market and beyond via the existing and proposed liquified natural gas capacity in Darwin.
+Falcon Oil & Gas Australia Limited ("Falcon Australia" or the "Company") is one of the two registered holders of approximately 4.6 million gross acres (~ 18,619 km2), 1.4 million net acres, of three exploration permits in the Beetaloo Sub-basin, Northern Territory, Australia.
+The Beetaloo Sub-basin is located 600 kilometres south of Darwin, close to infrastructure including a highway, a pipeline and a railway, offering transport options to the Australian market and beyond via the existing and developing liquified natural gas capacity in Darwin.

-The Beetaloo Basin is a Proterozoic and Cambrian tight oil and gas basin.
-In its entirety, the Beetaloo Basin covers approximately 8.7 million acres (approximately 35,260 km2) and is a relatively underexplored onshore exploration basin, as far as the Company is aware.
-The area is remote and sparsely populated and the Board believes that it is well suited for oil and gas projects.
+The Beetaloo Sub-basin is a Proterozoic and Cambrian tight oil and gas basin.
+In its entirety, the Beetaloo Subbasin covers approximately 8.7 million acres (~ 35,260 km2) and is a relatively underexplored onshore exploration basin.
+The area is also remote and sparsely populated.
+Considering all these factors, the Board believes the Beetaloo Sub-basin has shale oil and shale gas potential.
 Australia has a developed resources industry with a stable political, legal and regulatory system.